 1. Benefits

-Post-secondary students in Saskatchewan may be eligible for student aid offered through the Canada-Saskatchewan Integrated Student Loans Program.
-This program is delivered jointly by the governments of Canada and Saskatchewan to provide financial assistance that helps students pay for post-secondary education.
+Saskatchewan residents attending post-secondary may be eligible for full-time or part-time Saskatchewan Student Aid.
+This program is delivered jointly by the governments of Canada and Saskatchewan to provide financial assistance that helps students pay for their post-secondary education.

 The amount of aid you can receive, including grants, depend on your situation.
 The Assessment Summary Letter you receive after applying will outline your eligibility for both provincial and federal aid.